-Founded by a coalition of German and Swiss color professionals, freieFarbe e.V., freeColor, is a non-profit association in Germany specializing in prepress and color management.
-Their initiative is to share know-how and tips on how to create consistent color across all application fields and to make color free.
+Founded by a coalition of German and Swiss color professionals, freieFarbe e.V., freeColor, is a non-profit association in Germany that specializes in prepress and color management.
+Their initiative is to share knowledge and tips on how to create consistent color across all application fields and to make color free.

-Their main product is the innovative HLC Colour Atlas, a tool to be used as a basis for all stages of professional color communication – from design to the final product.
-The printed color atlas was designed and produced in accordance with the German standardization body DIN SPEC 16699 “Open Color Communication”, and contains over 13,000 CIELAB-HLC colors in the XL version, also available for free in digital form on our website.
+Their main product is the innovative HLC Colour Atlas, a tool for use as a basis for all stages of professional color communication – from design to the final product.
+The printed color atlas was designed and produced in accordance with the German standardization body DIN SPEC 16699 “Open Color Communication”, and contains over 13,000 CIELAB-HLC colors in the XL version.
+It is also available for free in digital format on our website.
 The prints have a color accuracy that would not have been possible a few years ago (average dE-00 < 0.5); and is comparable to the far more complex lacquer printing process.

 ZePrA was put to the test due to their very special requirements.
 First, they used ZePrA for evaluation of the printable HLC/Lab colors via the printer profile.
 A color library in CGATS format was imported into ZePrA as a spot color library and the best possible conversion was calculated for a given printer profile.
-As a starting point they were able to produce a table that shows all HLC/Lab colors that can be reproduced most likely with a dE-00 < 2.
+As a starting point they were able to produce a table that shows all reproduction of HLC/Lab colors is possible with a dE-00 < 2.

 Second, the Spot Color Iteration feature in ZePrA allowed the measurement technology optimization of a complete spot color library, based on a printer profile to improve on the deltaE.
 Measurements were taken either directly from ZePrA or in ColorAnt.
 This allowed them to create optimized color libraries for a wide variety of applications, which was essential for the production workflow of the HLC Colour Atlas.